Ole Miss riot of 1962: Violence on campus

-As the mob swelled to 2,500 protestors, it became increasingly violent and surrounded the marshals and border patrolmen that were encircling the Lyceum.
-The protesters began assaulting reporters and throwing Molotov cocktails and bottles of acid at the marshals.
+Swelling to 2,500, the mob became increasingly violent and surrounded the marshals and border patrolmen that were encircling the Lyceum.
+The protesters began assaulting reporters and throwing Molotov cocktails and acid bottles at the marshals.
 Reporters and wounded marshals—as well as U.S. Deputy Attorney General Nicholas Katzenbach—sheltered in the Lyceum.
-At 7:50 p.m., Chief Marshal McShane ordered his federal officers to fire tear gas at the mob.
+At 7:50 p.m., Chief Marshal McShane ordered his federal officers to fire tear gas.
 Some of the fired tear gas canisters hit members of the mob: one hit a girl in the face and another knocked a remaining state patrolman unconscious.
 Attempts by an Ole Miss football player and an Episcopalian rector to reason with the mob and stop the violence failed.
-Minutes after the tear gas was fired, Kennedy spoke in an Oval Office Address to the nation on Meredith's admission and thanked Mississippi for its contributions "to the progress of our democratic development".
+Minutes after the tear gas was fired, President Kennedy delivered an Oval Office Address to the nation on Meredith's admission and thanked Mississippi for its contributions "to the progress of our democratic development".
 He was unaware of the riot: his aides were unable to inform him before he went live.

 At 11 p.m., Governor Barnett issued a radio address; many believed that he would try to deescalate the violence.
 However, Barnett only further encouraged the riot, declaring, "We will never surrender!"
 Rioters twice attempted to drive a stolen bulldozer into the marshals, and all streetlights were shot or smashed with rocks, limiting visibility.
 A car was flipped with a reporter still inside.
 The mob burned five cars and a mobile television unit.
 Laboratories were raided and looted by rioters hoping to find more materials for Molotov cocktails and acid bottles.
 At one point, a rioter commandeered a fire engine and attempted to run over the marshals multiple times.
-Disobeying Kennedys' orders, a minimum of five marshals fired at least 14 shots at the engine, disabling it.
+Disobeying the Kennedys' orders, a minimum of five marshals fired at least 14 shots at the engine, disabling it.

 Under the cover of darkness, rioters fired at marshals and reporters.
 An Associated Press journalist was shot in the back with pellets but refused medical attention, continuing to file reports via the Lyceum's telephone.
 At 1 a.m., reporter Karl Fleming was almost killed by a sniper; three shots hit the Lyceum wall around his head.
 Marshal Graham Same of Indianapolis nearly died after a bullet hit his neck, and 26 other marshals were wounded by gunfire.
 Ultimately, half of the marshals were injured.
 A single country doctor—Dr. L. G. Hopkins—cared for the wounded in the Lyceum throughout the night.
-Barnett agreed to a request from President Kennedy to make the state police return to the campus, which he never did.
-To the contrary, Lieutenant Governor Johnson talked a large group of state troopers out of going to the campus and launching an armed attack on the marshals.
+Barnett agreed to a request from President Kennedy to order the state police return to the campus, which they never did.
+However, Lieutenant Governor Johnson did intervene to prevent the dismissed state troopers from joining in the attack.
 This prevented what would likely have been a brutal massacre, and Johnson himself later stated that, had he not prevented the troopers from sieging the campus, "there wouldn't have been a marshal left standing".